 United Nations Secretary-General Ban Ki-moon appointed Ján Kubiš of Slovakia as his new Special Representative for Afghanistan and head of the United Nations Assistance Mission in Afghanistan (UNAMA) on 23 November 2011.
 Prior to taking up his current position in Kabul on 17 January 2012, Mr. Kubiš served as UN Under-Secretary-General and Executive Secretary of the UN Economic Commission for Europe (UNECE).
-He also serves as a member of the Secretary-General's Senior Management Group (SMG), a committee of senior UN managers that serves as the

 Mr. Kubiš has more than three decades of experience in diplomacy, foreign security policy and international economic relations.